+Here are some degrees for trading stocks.
 Day traders live in a quickly-moving world of volume data and price.
 They take advantage of assets’ fluctuations in a few seconds to minutes.
-They scan the market and read the news to determine the market’s direction each day.
+Scan the market and read the news to determine the market’s direction each day.

-The career can be lucrative, so consider taking out private student loans to pay for your education.
+The career can be lucrative.
+Consider taking out private student loans to pay for your education.
 Many students find it’s worthwhile because it lets them go to school right away instead of working a few years to save up.

-Many universities also have high GPA standards to be accepted into a finance program.
+Many universities also have high GPA standards to get into a finance program.
 If you’re at the top of your class, you might get experience in managing portfolios with real funds.
 That’s good practice for the investment decisions a firm will have you make.

 This degree exposes you to the business cycle, interest rates, and economic indicators.
-You’ll learn about important policy decisions, crises, and economic shocks and how they affected the financial world on a global scale.
+You’ll learn about important policy decisions, crises, and economic shocks.
+Also, you’ll learn how they affected the financial world on a global scale.

 Many firms hire statisticians and computer scientists as part of the risk management team.
-These professionals also help program the algorithms used for market making, high-frequency trading, or statistical arbitrage.
+These professionals also help to program the algorithms.
+Those are essential for market making, high-frequency trading, or statistical arbitrage.

 You’ll apply statistical concepts to day trading.
 With a statistical or computer science degree, you can do graduate work in quantitative finance or financial engineering.
 Each one can be lucrative.